MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/resume.md

 Bonus (if they're good):
 * Tumblr
 * Twitter

+## Skills
+ List these skills, and any other relevant ones.
+* Ruby
+* Ruby on Rails
+* JavaScript
+* jQuery
+* Backbone.js
+* SQL
+* Git
+* HTML
+* CSS
+* Web Development

+ *Do not* try to organize your skills by proficiency.
+Ie. Don't do this:
+    Proficient: Ruby, Rails, JS
+    Familiar: SQL, Backbone

+ That makes you look less confident.
+However it's ok to do this:
+    Ruby, Rails, JS, Backbone, C (learning)

 ## Technical
 * List your past projects and the main technologies you used (no need to mention jQuery or jQuery UI)